-For card gamers, sleeves may secretly be one of the most expensive parts of consistent play, especially if you’re someone who enjoys shuffling up a newly sleeved deck.
-There’s something about that first tournament or first commander night with your new sleeves.
+For card gamers, sleeves may secretly be one of the most expensive parts of consistent play, especially if you’re the type who takes pride in shuffling up a newly sleeved deck.
+There’s just something about that first tournament or first commander night with your new sleeves, you know?
 They’re super shiny, extremely slippery, and so, so smooth and nice.

-Keeping these reasons in mind, I set out to use my fresh batch of Katana sleeves at my next event.
+Keeping these strengths and weaknesses in mind, I set out to draw my own conclusion by using a fresh batch of Katana sleeves at my next event.
 It was an MCQ (Mythic Championship Qualifier) in Eugene, Oregon.
 The night before the event I went down and bought a batch of fresh Perfect Fit sleeves (Ultra Pro) mostly because I had a few foils in my deck and it’s always a great idea to double sleeve your deck in competitive REL events – especially when you have random foils throughout (to prevent a potential marked cards warning or disqualification).

 I sleeved my 75-card black/green adventure deck up in the perfect fits, then proceeded to start inserting the perfect fitted cards into my Katana sleeves.
 First thing I noticed – It was VERY difficult to double sleeve with these Katana sleeves.
 They are very tight on your cards even without the inner perfect fit sleeve.
 With a perfect fit, it took me a couple tries to make sure that the inner sleeve didn’t get pushed out of the Katana sleeve causing a little plastic bubble at the top of the sleeves.
 Overall, it took me probably double the time to fully double sleeve my 75-card deck than normal.
 I would strongly suggest using sideloading perfect fit sleeves when using Katana sleeves as your outer sleeve.